Interlisp/medley/scripts/README.md

 ## releases

 * release-medley.sh --  will create Medley release tars and upload as a release on github.
-                      Arguments: -d to make a draft release. <Tag> to uses as a tag for this release on github (defaults to meldey-\<date>-\<seconds since epoch>).
+                      Arguments: -d to make a draft release. \<Tag> to use as a tag for this release on github (defaults to meldey-\<date>-\<seconds since epoch>).
+                      Both are optional.

 * release-make-tars.sh -- will create the Medley release tars and store them in the releases directory.